 The on-line system for graduate applications for the next academic year opens in mid September from the Office of Graduate Admissions.
 The department only admits students for the fall quarter of each year.

-- December 11, 2012 (midnight EST) - on-line applications due in the Department of Economics
+- December 4, 2018 (midnight EST): on-line applications due in the Department of Economics for all other applicants

 General Stanford graduate admissions information can be found at the Office of Graduate Admissions.